sisihagen/website/content/en/blog/2019/11/the-environmental-dilemma.md

 title: "The Environmental Dilemma"
 date: 2019-11-20
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Sero and toxic waste, utility, and Ecology — the Rulers abuse the problems of the GDR for their Propaganda."
-draft: false
 lang: en
 cover: "society"
 ---